denn15law/portfolio-website-react/README.md

-# Getting Started with Create React App
+# My Portfolio Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a frontend project made by me to show off projects and experience.

 ## Available Scripts